-It is estimated there were about 60 to 65 Cherry finish Flying V's produced in 1967.
+I am estimating there were about 50 to 55 Cherry finish Flying V's produced in 1967.
 Some sources say there are 67 cherry Vs but this does not seem possible based on the actual evidence that exists.
 All of the cherry Vs came from Batches #1 and #2.
-The rest of the Batch #1 Flying Vs were Cherry.
+All but one of the Batch #1 Flying Vs were Cherry.
 I am estimating that about half of the Batch #2 Vs were Cherry and the other half Sunburst.
 The earliest Cherry Vs have Top Hat Knobs while the later ones have Witch Hat knobs.
 The earliest Flying V guitars from Batch #1 have the short neck shelf which was common on most Gibson guitars made in 1966 and early 1967.
 The Cherry Vs from Batch #2 have the longer U-shaped neck shelf.
 Some Cherry Vs from Batch #1 and Batch #2 have the elongated Truss Rod Cover.
 Cherry is the most common finish used on the 1960's Gibson Flying V. A group of 23 Cherry Flying V's from Batch #1 with serial numbers 000923, 000925 - 000945, 000951 shipped in January and February of 1967.
 They all had black Top Hat knobs.
 With the exception of the two Flying Vs that shipped in 1966, one of which was the Sunburst Prototype, the 0009xx serial number series is the earliest for the Batch #1 guitars.
-Of the 19 or so factory original and unmolested 1960's Flying V examples that have surfaced, most of them are Cherry.
+Of the 20 or so factory original and unmolested 1960's Flying V examples that have surfaced, most of them are Cherry.
 Pictured below are several Cherry examples.

 Pictured below.
 Serial Number: 000xxx.
 This is without-a-doubt one of the cleanest Cherry Flying Vs that I have ever seen.
 I only know of one other that is cleaner and it is also featured on this website.
 This one is an early Batch #1 guitar with the small neck shelf tenon.
 It is owned by a gentleman in the midwest.
 He bought it brand new in 1967 and still owns it.
 Posted: Nov.
 2014.